fac-14/Brickworks-Tollington_Project/README.md

 MIT https://opensource.org/licenses/MIT

 # Contributors
-Sangita Sunuwar
+Sangita Sunuwar,
-Emily Rever
+Emily Rever,
-Harry Mead
+Harry Mead,
-Artemis Gause
+Artemis Gause,

 # Description
 An MVP built for promoting Brickworks, in the Tollington area, London, as a social-action hub for the local community.